 A lot of babies have started to crawl by now, but please don’t be alarmed if your little one is yet to start.
 Some babies start crawling early, and others may even bypass this stage altogether, jumping straight to walking from rolling.

 Your baby’s motor skills are also improving day by day.
-So you might notice your little munchkin determinedly making his way across the room to get to a toy, or easily playing with toys such as blocks and balls.
+So you might notice your little munchkin determinedly making his/her way across the room to get to a toy, or easily playing with toys such as blocks and balls.

-- Some good toys for your baby to enhance his motor skills are a set of plastic cups that fit into each other, and big, easy-to-assemble blocks.
+- Some good toys for your baby to enhance motor skills are a set of plastic cups that fit into each other, and big, easy-to-assemble blocks.

 - Remember that if something is small enough to fit in a toilet roll, then it’s a potential choking hazard to your baby.

-When to talk to a doctor
+When to Talk to a Doctor: